stevevance/Chicago-Crash-Browser/README.md

 * Richard Lee who made the first edits via GitHub.
 * Everyone who appreciates this work.

-##Cities outside Illinois##
+##Cities outside Chicago##
-As much as I would love to provide this for outside Illinois, the fact is that the more cities (and their crashes) in the database, the slower this web application works.
+I have no plans to include cities outside Chicago because of the amount of work it takes cleaning up the state's data.